Rosebotics/rosebot-arduino-library/libraries/EnableInterrupt/README.md

 # EnableInterrupt
 New Arduino interrupt library, designed for all versions of the Arduino.
-NEW: 644/1284 support, using the Mighty1284 as the basis.
-See https://github.com/maniacbug/mighty-1284p.
+NEW: ATtiny support!
+ATtiny 44/84 and 45/85 supported!

 Functions:

 ```
 enableInterrupt- Enables interrupt on a selected Arduino pin.
 disableInterrupt - Disables interrupt on the selected Arduino pin.
 ```

-*_What's New?_ Tue Jun 23 06:47:10 CDT 2015 Version 0.7.0 of the library has
-been released.
-This release includes compiler directives that allow you to eliminate unneeded ports and memory allocations, to more efficiently utilize code and static RAM.
-See https://github.com/GreyGnome/EnableInterrupt/wiki/SaveMemory for the new features.*
+*_What's New?_ Fri Nov  6 19:13:20 CST 2015 Version 0.9.4 of the library has been released.
+Thanks to RobertClemenzi, who pointed out 2 bugs: 1.
+A spurious comma in some array definitions caused a compiler warning, and 2.
+More importantly, it was impossible to use arduinoInterruptedPin if this library was used to support other libraries.

+IMPORTANT NOTE: In 0.9.2 I discovered a rather pernicious bug, wherein the library was setting the global interrupt enable bit.
+This could cause a serious and difficult-to-debug race condition, as it is not the job of the library to manage that bit.
+The chips come with interrupts enabled so existing code should not be affected, but if you were relying on that behavior note that it has changed.
+My thanks to http://gammon.com.au/interrupts (the 'How are interrupts queued?' section).

-The EnableInterrupt library is a new Arduino interrupt library, designed for all versions of the Arduino- at this writing, the Uno (and other ATmega328p-based boards, like the mini), Due, Leonardo (and other ATmega32u4-based boards, like the Micro), the Mega2560 (and other ATmega2560-based boards, like the MegaADK), and for non-Arduino 644/1284p-based projects (using the Mighty1284 for support files and pin numbering).
-It enables you to assign an interrupt to pins on your chip that support them, and presents a common interface to all supported chips.
+The EnableInterrupt library is an Arduino interrupt library, designed for all versions of the Arduino- at this writing, the Uno (and other ATmega328p-based boards, like the mini), Due, Zero, Leonardo (and other ATmega32u4-based boards, like the Micro), the Mega2560 (and other ATmega2560-based boards, like the MegaADK), and for non-Arduino chips: the 644/1284p (using the Mighty1284 for support files and pin numbering), ATtiny 44/84, and ATtiny 45/85 (using DA Mellis' support files).
+The library enables you to assign an interrupt to pins on your chip that support them, and presents a common interface to all supported chips.
 This means that on the Arduino Uno and Mega you don't give it an interrupt number, as per http://arduino.cc/en/Reference/attachInterrupt.
 Rather, your first argument is a